Divorce & Separation

 The divorce process generally follows the following format:

-Step 1: Divorce Petition
+Step 1: Divorce Application

 Step 2: Acknowledgement of Service

-Step 4: Decree Absolute
+Step 4: Final Decree Of Divorce

 This is the final decree which dissolves the marriage.
-If the financial aspects of the divorce have not been dealt with it may take longer to obtain the Decree Absolute as it is important that the finances are settled before the marriage is dissolved.
+If the financial aspects of the divorce have not been dealt with it may be agreed to hold off applying for the final decree.

 Further information on divorce law

 If you are looking for any further information on the laws related to divorce, please read any of the relevant articles put together by our divorce solicitors in Southport and Ormskirk.
-Each of them take a look at issues that relate to a divorce and/or separation:
+Each of them take a look at issues that relate to a divorce and/or separation.

 Get in touch with our divorce solicitors